 Have you considered all the costs of homeownership, property tax, utility bills, maintenance and home insurance?

 Finally, have you sat down and done a long-term plan, will this house suit your lifestyle in five years?
 How about 10 years from now?
 Selling a home after owning it for a short time can be a costly experience.

 READ: Check out our first time home buyers guide for helpful tips

 The bottom line

-There is no crystal ball to tell you where home prices will be in the future.
+There is no crystal ball to tell you where home prices or the Bank of Canada interest rate will be in the future.
 Still, you can save yourself a lot of money and stress by making sure you can afford the place you're buying today (even with potential rate increases).